Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 The Web Highlights Chrome extension relies on a MongoDB database to store user data.
 MongoDB is a popular NoSQL database with high scalability, availability, and performance.

-To model the data in the database, I am using a popular object data modeling (ODM) library for MongoDB.
+I am using Mongoose, which is a popular object data modeling (ODM) library for MongoDB, to model the data in the database.
 Mongoose provides a simple and intuitive API for defining schemas, creating queries, and validating data.

 The database is hosted on MongoDB Atlas Cloud Database, which handles all the complexity of deploying and managing my database.
 Additionally, it offers the security of automatic backups.